Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

+We are now ready to make precise our statement that there is essentially only one graph with acyclic orientation number $5$.

-\begin{lemma} Let $G$ be a two-connected graph.
-Then $\minrec[G] = 5$ if, and only if, $G$ is the $6$-cycle $C_6$. \end{lemma}
+\begin{proposition} Let $G$ be a simple graph.
+Then $a_G = 5$ if, and only if, $G$ is a decorated $6$-cycle. \end{proposition}

-\begin{proof} Let $G$ be a two-connected graph, and $k$ be the length of its longest cycle.
-That is, $k$ is the maximal value such that $G$ contains a $k$-cycle $v_0, v_1, \cdots, v_{k-1}, v_k=v_0$ where the first $k-1$ vertices are distinct.
+\begin{proof} If $G$ is a decorated $6$-cycle, then we have $a_G = a_{\Prune[G]} = 6-1 = 5$ by Lemma~\ref{lem:tutte_dec_cycle}.
+Suppose now that $G$ is a simple graph such that $a_G = 5$, and define $G' := \Prune[G]$ to be the $2$-core of $G$.
+We wish to show that $G'$ is (isomorphic to) the $6$-cycle $C_6$.
+Let $k$ be the length of the longest cycle in $G'$ (such a cycle must exist since otherwise we would have $a_G = a_{G'} = 1$ by Lemma~\ref{lem:tutte_tree}).
+That is, $k$ is the maximal value such that $G'$ contains a $k$-cycle $v_0, v_1, \ldots, v_{k-1}, v_k=v_0$ where the first $k-1$ vertices are distinct.
 With a slight abuse of notation, we denote this $k$-cycle $C_k$.
-A \emph{chord} of $G$ is then a path between two distinct vertices $v_i, v_j$ of $C_k$ which only intersects $C_k$ at the two end-points $v_i$ and $v_j$.